oezgi/REP-Paper/README.md

 # Reproducibility and Replicability Project : COVID and Home Advantage in Football
 Ezgi OZEL - Alp JAKOP
-5INFO
+5 INFO

 # TODO
+- high quality photos
-- add photos for statistical analyses parts (reproduce and replicate)
+- add photos for statistical analyses parts (reproduce)
-- add overall conclusion
 - solve scipy version problem
-- get better resolution photos for some of the tables
-- do the Replicate / Presentation and Analysis of Results / Changing Statistical Tests for Assessing Differences Between Home and Away Matches part

 ## Introduction

 This analysis focuses on exploring the concept of home advantage in football and how it was impacted during the COVID-19 pandemic.
 Home advantage has long been a significant topic in sports science, with research attributing it to factors such as crowd support, travel fatigue, and referee bias.
 The COVID-19 pandemic provided a unique natural experiment, as matches were played in empty stadiums during 2019–2021, removing the influence of crowds.

+The original study on this topic was conducted by our professor, **Mathieu Acher**, and can be found here: https://blog.mathieuacher.com/FootballAnalysis-xG-COVIDHome/

 By combining reproducibility with replication and introducing variability factors, this project not only validates the original findings but also extends their scope to new contexts.
 The results provide valuable insights into the dynamics of home advantage, offering a deeper understanding of how external factors like crowd absence can alter the competitive balance in football.